 Caitlyn Hubbard’s favorite color is yellow.
 As a child, she had a bright yellow winter jacket with an odd-looking spider logo on it.
 “Who has a bug on a ski jacket?” she wondered.

 Years later, the spider reappeared on a business card someone handed her.
 That’s how she was introduced to Spyder Active Sports—an outdoor apparel company headquartered in Boulder, and the official supplier of the U.S. ski team.

-In class, Hubbard’s professors asked her to examine communication at the company.
-She noticed how groups there communicated in different ways and came to understand how managers used fun rituals—like a snow dance—to build company culture.
+In class, Hubbard’s professors asked her to examine communication within the company.
+She noticed how different groups within the company communicated in different ways.
+She came to understand how managers used fun rituals—like a snow dance—to build a substantial company culture.
 “It opened my eyes to a lot about the company that I don’t think I would have realized otherwise,” she says.

 After graduation, Hubbard heard the news she was hoping for: she got the job at Spyder.
 She now works as a product developer at Spyder on a range of clothing lines.
 And communication continues to be crucial to her work.
 “It can really help or hinder working relationships.”